SystemsApproach/private5g/software/start.rst

    upf-0                        5/5     Running            0             6m13s
    webui-5894ffd49d-gg2jh       1/1     Running            0             6m13s

-You will recognize Kubernetes pods that correspond too many of the microservices discussed is Chapter 5.
+You will recognize Kubernetes pods that correspond to many of the microservices discussed is Chapter 5.
 For example, ``amf-5887bbf6c5-pc9g2`` implements the AMF.
 Note that for historical reasons, the Aether Core is called ``omec`` instead of ``sd-core``.

-If you are interested in seeing the details about how SD-Core is configured, look at ``deps/5gc/templates/core/sdcore-5g-values.yaml``.
+If you are interested in seeing the details about how SD-Core is configured, look at ``deps/5gc/roles/core/templates/radio-5g-values.yaml``.
 This is an example of a *values override* file that Helm passes to along to Kubernetes when launching the service.
 Most of the default settings will remain unchanged, with the main exception being the ``subscribers`` block of the ``omec-sub-provision`` section.
 This